Ludwig Rubiner: Paris

-In 1910, using the pseudonym Ernst Ludwig Grombeck, he published "Die indischen Opale" ("The Indian Opal"), described in sources as a "Criminial Novel" (or, more loosely, a work of police/detective fiction).
+In 1910, using the pseudonym Ernst Ludwig Grombeck, he published "Die indischen Opale" ("The Indian Opal"), described in sources as a "Criminal Novel" (or, more loosely, a work of police/detective fiction).
 He worked closely with Franz Pfemfert on Pfemfert's magazine, Die Aktion, between 1911 and 1918.
 In November 1912 he relocated to Paris where he lived with the critic-journalist Carl Einstein in a small hotel near Saint-Sulpice, along the Rue de Veaugirard.
 Fellow writer Max Cahén reported later that the two of them "described themselves as the 'Klub der Neupythagoräer' ("Neopythagoreanist Club").
 Invoking Neopythagoreanism in this way highlights Einstein's and Rubiner's attachment at the time to mystical Kabbalah.

 In Paris Rubiner operated as a literary intermediary between German and French literature.
 He provided regular articles to German publications such as "Die Schaubühne", März and Die Aktion over the most significant cultural developments in the French capital of the moment, many of which he could report directly from his own regular visits to the Café du Dôme in Montparnasse, close to his home.
 The Café had become a popular meeting point for German artists and intellectuals who had established connections with modern France.